Tianchengzheng/cs103-PA02/README.md

 This app uses SQL to run an app that tracks a user's transactions.
 Transactions can be added, searched for, shown, deleted, and summarized based on categories and dates.

 Below is a script showing pylint and pytest results, and demonstrating the app usage.
-This is copyied from the transcript.
+This is copied from the transcript.

 # script start and cd
 ``` bash